nbessi/odoo_new_api_guideline/source/decorator.rst

 @api.returns
 ------------

-This decorator cuaranties unity of returned value.
+This decorator guaranties unity of returned value.
 It will returns a record set of sepcified model basef on original returned value: ::

     @api.returns('res.partner')